Luxurycap/phinsaqu/README.md

+Web app

-# Web app for an aquaculture startup.
+for aquaculture startup